WHAT'S ON Here’s what to do this weekend if you’re still scratching your head for plans

 Image: Supplied

-I don’t make the rules.
-Springtime calls for bottomless Aperol fuelled brunches with the girls.
-And I know I’m not the only one who will go actually feral for a sunny day and an outdoor dining space.
+I know I’m not the only one who will go actually feral for a sunny day and an outdoor dining space.
 So thank god PIER Dining at Pier One Sydney Harbour is playing make-a-wish, because they’re slinging an epic Friday and Saturday all-inclusive special that shouldn’t be missed.

 For $89, they’re treating guests to a 1.5-hour experience filled with Freemantle octopus, crisp potato scallops, pistachio and asparagus malfadine and pavlova.
 Of course, we can’t forget the spritz cocktails they have on offer – from your classic Aperol to a Dockside sparkling with Davidson plum.
 In other words, you’ll know where to find us.